 More Answered Calls → More New Patient Appointments → Increased Revenue → Higher EBITDA → Greater Valuation

 Not all recovered revenue flows to EBITDA.
-The 25% flow-through rate accounts for:
+The 25% flow-through rate accounts for include variable costs associated with serving additional patients, staff time and supplies, and incremental overhead.

 This is a conservative estimate.
 Practices with excess capacity may see 30-40% flow-through since fixed costs are already covered.